cjj19901123/Online-Arithemtic-Unit-Generator/README.md

 # Online-Arithemtic-Unit-Generator
 A software program to generate hardware in VHDL to perform online arithmetic operaitions.

 The software system written in MATLAB, taking an arbitrary symbolic expression as input and producing pieces of VHDL files to describe an arithmetic functional unit.
+The expression allows 4 primitive operator +, -, * and /.
+The operand could be either letter or fraction decimal that is bounded to the range between 1 and -1.

 The building blocks of generated hardware implements the online algorithms to design  online adder, multiplier and divider.
 Sequence of operators are interconnected in a network for multi-operations.